 The coolest thing about fashion is that it has the ability to be a true art form of its own.
 Whether we are ready or not, fall is coming and the winter months mean inclement weather and freezing temperatures, it’s the most wonderful time of the year.
 No doubt it is important to look stylish, but in the winter, warmth is even more important.

-So beanie is the simplest answer for your question, but lots of people refuse to wear hats in fear of their hair getting ruined or messed up.
+So beanie is the simplest answer for your question, but many people refuse to use hats as they feel their hair will be ruined or get a messy look.
 But it is a promise that after reading this blog girls will surely love to style their long and short hair after wearing a beanie!

 How to Wear Beanie with Long & Short Hair

 Wondering How to style a beanie to look more elegant?
 So check out some cool styles of your hair to avoid “hat head” while wearing a cute beanie.

 1. With Cold Weather Classics

 You can never go wrong with a neutral wool coat, graphic T-shirt, and light-wash denim.
 This outfit formula is effortless, probably already exists in your closet, and looks even better when worn with a classic black beanie.

 For those with naturally wavy hair, or that enjoy a good beach wave, then it is one of the best ways to style a beanie.
 Especially with jeans and a top, also wear retro style goggles to make your look complete.
 Part your hair in the middle, let those waves hang over your shoulders, and throw on a beanie!
 Such a cute and easy style!

 3. Position knit beanies properly